yp-engineering/mesos-runonce/README.md

 # mesos-runonce
 Mesos framework to run a docker container once.
+It will connect, get offers, launch container, stream logs and then disconnect from mesos.

 # Download
 Get the [latest binary](/../../releases/latest) from github releases.